KentStateWeb/rwd/_posts/2016-10-28-week10-preview.md

 ### Special Guests: ipsoCreative

-ipsoCreative is a boutique web agency and custom web development firm based in Akron.
-Joshua Mitchell, Partner and Creative Director, and members of his team will visit to tell us how their company's web design process works and show some of their recent work.
+[ipsoCreative](http://www.ipsocreative.com) is a boutique web agency and custom web development firm based in Akron.
+Joshua Mitchell, Partner and Creative Director (and Kent State alum), and members of his team will visit to discuss how their company's web design process works and show some of their recent work.
 Be sure to ask questions for bonus points!

 ### Fonts & Media Queries Assignment